madhavkosi/designPatterningolang/dsa/binarysearchtree.md

 	}
 }

-func main() {
-	// Example preorder traversal to construct the BST preorder := []int{8, 5, 1, 7, 10, 12}

-	// Construct the BST
-	root := constructBSTFromPreorder(preorder)

-	// Print the inorder traversal of the constructed BST fmt.Println("Inorder traversal of the constructed BST:")
-	inorderTraversal(root) // Output: 1 5 7 8 10 12
-}
 ```

-### Explanation:

-1. **TreeNode Structure**:
-   - Represents a node in the binary search tree with an integer value (`Val`) and pointers to the left and right children (`Left` and `Right`).

-2. **constructBSTFromPreorderHelper Function**:
-   - A recursive helper function that constructs a BST from the preorder traversal array.
-   - The function maintains a pointer (`idx`) to the current index in the preorder array.
-   - It checks whether the current value falls within the permissible range (`min` and `max`) for the node.
-This range ensures that the BST properties are maintained.
-   - If the value is within the range, a new `TreeNode` is created with this value, and the index is incremented.
-   - The function then recursively constructs the left and right subtrees by updating the permissible range:
-     - The left subtree can only contain values less than the current node's value.
-     - The right subtree can only contain values greater than the current node's value.

-3. **constructBSTFromPreorder Function**:
-   - This function initializes the index (`idx`) and calls the helper function with the entire permissible range of values (`math.MinInt64` to `math.MaxInt64`).

-4. **inorderTraversal Function**:
-   - A utility function to print the inorder traversal of the BST.
-Inorder traversal of a BST should result in a sorted sequence of the node values, which can be used to verify the correctness of the constructed tree.

-5. **main Function**:
-   - Demonstrates the construction of a BST from a given preorder traversal and prints the inorder traversal of the resulting BST.

 ### Complexity:

 - **Time Complexity**: O(n), where n is the number of nodes in the tree.
 Each element of the preorder array is processed exactly once.